Platform-OS/platformos-check/docs/checks/form_action.md

 ## When Not To Use It

-There should be no cases where disabling this rule is needed.
+There should be no cases where disabling this rule is necessary.

 ## Version